 A quick search on the Internet reveals that “Navy Day” events occur many times during the year at civilian establishments such as professional sports arenas, college campuses, even the Alamo in land-locked San Antonio, Texas features a Navy Day as part of a larger event known as Fiesta San Antonio.

-Some organizations hold Navy Day events close to, but exactly on the official Navy Day date-one such event in Philadelphia is specifically named the Navy Day Regatta, held in October of each year and hosted by St Joseph’s University.
+Some organizations hold Navy Day events close to, but not exactly on the official Navy Day date.
+One such event in Philadelphia is specifically named the Navy Day Regatta, held in October of each year and hosted by St Joseph’s University.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News